-To the delight of both animal rights activists and bovines the world over, bullfighting was banned in Barcelona on July 28, 2010, with the ruling coming into force on January 1, 2012.
-However, in October 2016, a Spanish court voted to overturn Catalonia's bullfighting ban, citing its long and storied cultural significance in Spain.
-That being said, it remains to be seen whether the inhabitants of Barcelona will, in fact, reinstate the sport even if the ban is indeed lifted.
+To the delight of both animal rights activists and bovines the world over, the Catalan government banned bullfighting in Barcelona and the Catalonia region in July 2010, with the ruling coming into force on January 1, 2012.
+Then, four years later, a Spanish court voted to overturn Catalonia's bullfighting ban.

-Historically, there have been three bullrings in Barcelona: Plaza de el Torin which was built in 1834, but no longer exists; Plaza de las Arenas, which was built in 1900 but is no longer in use; and the most recent bullring, the Plaza de Toros Monumental, built in 1914.
+Historically, there had been three bullrings in Barcelona dedicated to bullfighting.
+There was the Plaza de el Torin, which was built in 1834, but no longer exists; Plaza de las Arenas, which was built in 1900, which has been transformed into a shopping mall; and the most recent bullring, the Plaza de Toros Monumental, or simply, La Monumental, built in 1914.

 You may not be able to see a bullfight in Barcelona.
 However, if you're really must see one while in Spain or the region, there are several cities nearby where you can see bullfighting.
 The best place to see a bullfight today is in Madrid or Seville (although it is also practiced more or less all over the country).